DFalque/dcsl_interview/README.md

 ### UI Components

-Some interface elements such as buttons should be extracted from the larger components, create a sass folder of components, create a specific component for these elements or create an atomos folder to enter this type of elements.
-Personally I am in favor of the latter practice.
+Some interface elements such as buttons should be extracted from the larger components, create a sass folder of components, create a specific component for these elements or create an atoms folder to enter this type of elements.

 ### CI/CD